south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 Only the first letter is used to determine the sort order, but you should put in the full name to make it obvious.

 * `Default` - sort by date, competition (ranked by sequence), home team
-* `Venue/time` - some competitions e.g. Local Midlands play a 3-way round-robin at one venue, so for those you can sort by date & competition as normal, and then venue & time, and then home team
+* `Venue/time` - some competitions e.g. Local Midlands play a 3-way round-robin at one venue, so for those you can sort by date & competition as normal, and then venue & time, and then home team.

+Add any ladders (e.g. Division 1 and 2 teams play each other, with the results counting in their respective divisions), but omit teams.
+The ladder must have a row on the `sl_competition` table, with type = "ladder", and ladder_comp_id1 and ladder_comp_id2 set to the divisions it relates to, e.g. "SEMLA Division 1/2 Ladder" has comp_ids for "SEMLA Division 1" and "SEMLA Division 2".

 ## Deductions Sheet